Biden taps Rice as domestic policy adviser, McDonough for VA

 Biden is also nominating Denis McDonough, who was Obama’s White House chief of staff, as secretary of the Department of Veterans Affairs, a sprawling agency that has presented organizational challenges for both parties over the years.
+But he never served in the armed forces, a fact noted by a leading veterans organization.

 In selecting Rice and McDonough, Biden is continuing to stockpile his administration with prominent members of the Obama administration.
 He will make the formal announcements Friday, along with his nominations of Ohio Rep. Marcia Fudge to run the Department of Housing and Urban Development, Katherine Tai as U.S. trade representative and Tom Vilsack as agriculture secretary.
 Vilsack filled that same role during Obama’s two terms.